The "Nouveau Salon des Cent" portfolio consists of a hundred

 An extensive selection of work is deposited in the print archive

 and the electronic database of the Cooper Union School of Art.
-Over 100 posters
+Over

-nationale de France.
+of the Bibliotheque nationale de France.

 Tscherny served two terms as president of the American Institute

 of Graphic Arts (AIGA) and is a member of Alliance Graphique Internationale

 In 1988 the American Institute of Graphic Arts awarded George Tscherny

 their annual medal 'In recognition of distinguished achievements

 and contribution to the graphic arts'.

-In 1992 the Visual Arts Museum invited Tscherny to
+In 1992 the Visual Arts Museum invited Tscherny to mount a one-man

-great visual communicators of our time'.
+visual communicators of our time'.